lextoumbourou/notes/notes/reference/moocs/coursera/attention-models-in-nlp/week-1.md

     * Takes a sequence of words (or any sequence you can encode as tokens) and return another sequence.
     * Works by mapping variable length sequences to fixed length memory called [Embedding Space](Embedding Space).
     * Inputs and outputs don't need to be the same length.
-    * LSTMs and GRUs can deal with vanishing and exploding gradients.
+    * [lstm](../../../../permanent/lstm.md) and [Gated Recurrent Unit](../../../../../../permanent/gated-recurrent-unit.md) architectures can deal with vanishing and exploding gradients.
     * How it works
         * Encoder takes word tokens as inputs.
         * Returns a hidden state as output.
         * Hidden state is used by decoder to generate decoded sequence.

         ![Seq to seq encoder and decoder](_media/s2s-encoder-decoder.png)
     * Encoder
         * Has an embedding layer that converts input tokens to embedding vectors.